EA-2192

-EA-2192 is an extremely toxic degradation product of the VX, a very potent nerve agent.
+EA-2192 is an extremely toxic degradation product of VX, a very potent nerve agent.
 It is a white solid that is very soluble and stable in water.

 EA-2192 is an extremely potent acetylcholinesterase inhibitor.
-It is almost as toxic as VX itself.
+It is almost as toxic as VX itself, but it is inferior in dermal penetration.

 EA-2192 instantly ages acetylcholinesterase as it is the dealkylated form of VX and can also not be reversed with common oxime reactivators.